 - Lack of skills among L&D staff to implement and manage technology enabled learning (53%)

 - Unreliable ICT infrastructure (52%)

 "It isn’t just learning and development who need to develop new skills – it’s the entire business."

 Managers need help to think about new ways of learning and staff need help with self-directed learning skills.
 Learning and development can work throughout the business to develop everyone.
 The business should support learning and development skills.
-Top organisations assist in people and leadership development, and will create a learning and development skills matrix.
+Top organisations assist in people and training and development programs, and will create a learning and development skills matrix.
 They investing in ICT infrastructure and other learning tools.

 But one of the biggest challenges for learning and development is the lack of understanding of what motivates staff to learn:

 69% of staff undertake learning to further their career, but only

 20% of L&D teams support staff’s career development or personal job goals

 The 5 most important skills that learning and development need now

 Looking at the research organisations who frequently report on the state of learning and development, including Towards Maturity, CIPD and The Learning and Performance Institute – and from talking to our clients, here are the top 5 skills we think learning and development needs to focus on.